 We aim to be the advocate and voice for threatened trees, both directly supporting threatened tree conservation and catalysing others to take action.
-We do this in three main ways:
+We do this in four main ways:

-We help our local partners to develop the knowledge and skills needed for threatened tree conservation, providing resources and advice and sharing examples of best practice.
+We help our local partners to develop the knowledge and skills needed for threatened tree conservation, providing resources, delivering training programmes and sharing examples of best practice.

 - Carry out practical conservation for threatened trees

 - Raise awareness of the need for conservation

 We encourage tree planters, conservation groups, corporations and other relevant groups to integrate rare or threatened trees into their work.
 By engaging with a larger network of groups we aim to catalyse greater action for tree species conservation.